doevelopper/cfs-osal/CodingStyleGuide.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

+## general workflow

+### documents and general rules
+- use GIT where possible
+	- try to have every document as some kind of text file, which can be version controlled properly
+- documents, especially documentation, should be written in plain text files, markup should be done with `markdown` or `Github-flavoured markdown`.
+Markdown files have the file suffix `.md`
+- filenames should be all lower case, have no spaces and no special characters `|/\~!?=^%&$`.

+### git
+- use it!
+- commit often, but
+	- commit complete code AND
+	- test the code before committing (at least if it compiles!)

+#### commit messages
+- use imperative language in present tense, e.g. `fix bug`/ `add new form field`
+- first line contains a summary
+	- \<prefix\> \<text\>
+	- prefixes are:
+		- [CODE] / [FEATURE] - adding "normal" code additions
+		- [DOC] - documentation
+		- [BUGFIX]
+		- [CLEANUP] - refactoring, etc
+		- [SECURITY]
+		- [GIT] / [UPDATE] - updating submodules
+- body text could contain more detailed information
+	- create lists with asteriskes

 ## Naming Conventions

 1. Code SHOULD be consistent with its surrounding context.